 Al-anon can support you in your efforts.
 Continuing in personal therapies and couple therapies can also help you with communication in the relationship.

 It does take time to build trust back.
 It does take time to heal those deep wounds.
 As you spend time doing things together, it can act as an ointment towards these past hurts.
 Find activities, a common ground in your life that you and your spouse in recovery can enjoy together.
-Plan a night each week as sort of a recovery type of date night.
+Plan a night each week as a sort of a recovery type of date night.
 You go to Al-anon, your loved one goes to A.A.

 Afterwards you go out for coffee, or to dinner.
 If you have children, find common ground activities that you can all be involved in as a family.
 As you enjoy life experiences with your spouse, it can help with the adjustments that come with addiction recovery.
 In time, hopefully it can help to heal past wounds and struggles.